BhavyeMathur/goopylib-v1/README.md

 * Fixed bug with Image shrinking when rotating over 90 degrees
 * Fixed bug with Image vibrating when animating rotate

+* Fixed bug with is_gliding causing an AttributeError when creating graphwin
+* Renamed Interpolations.py to Easing.py

 * The Entry does not set the focus to itself when it is drawn
 * Added get_width() & get_height() functions to the Entry

+* Added a GraphWin Wiki! (mainly cause I felt guilty that the people who liked Goopy (4 stars!) wouldn't be able to use it)

 #### 1.0.25-beta 8th July 2020